Special Education Advisor

 DECLARED SPECIAL EDUCATION MAJORS

-Declared majors who are not
+Declared majors who

 admitted into the Special Education program may take the following classes: EPFR 315, EPFR 320, SPPA 290 and their Interdisciplinary Studies (IS) class.
 Students must be a junior to register for an IS class.